itsSantoshkc/itsSantoshkc/README.md

 I'm a self-driven BCA student who builds full-stack web applications to solve real problems.
-My projects span real-time systems, e-commerce platforms, and browser-based design tools — each one pushing me to learn something new.
+My projects span real-time systems, e-commerce platforms, and browser-based design tools — each one pushing me to learn something new

 ---